SeLite/SeLite.github.io/SelBlocksGlobal.md

  * `promise` is similar to `getEval`.
  * `storePromiseValue` is similar to `storeEval`, but it stores the resolved (fulfilled) value of the promise (rather than the promise itself).
  * `ifPromise...elseIfPromise...elsePromise...endPromise` is similar to `if...elseIf...else...endIf`. `whilePromise...endWhilePromise` is similar to `while...endWhile`.
 However, these commands wait for given `Promise` object to resolve (fulfill).
-If the promise resolves to any of `false, null, 0` or `undefined`, then it runs appropriate `elseIfPromise` or `endPromise` branch, or the loop ends.
-If the promise gets rejected to it times out, the command throws an error.
+If the promise resolves to non-strict false (i.e. any of `false, null, 0, ` empty string `""` or `undefined`), then it runs appropriate `elseIfPromise` or `endPromise` branch, or the loop ends.
+If the promise gets rejected or it times out, the command throws an error.

 ## Iterator and iterable-based loops
 `forIterator...endForIterator` and `forIterable...endForIterable` iterate the given iterator or iterable object.
 See [MDN > Iteration protocols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols).